 Devines Hill, 500m west of Wisemans Ferry, in Dharug National Park

-It’s only a kilometre from Cross Park to the start of the trail
+It’s a 1hr 20min (55km) drive from Del Rio to the start of the trail

 Lace up your hiking boots and tackle the Old Great North Road, a World Heritage-listed trail also built by convicts that boasts river views through the Dharug National Park.
 History buffs take note that this pocket of wilderness is home to the oldest surviving stone bridges in mainland Australia, including Clares and Circuit Flat.

 Your stay tonight, St Joseph’s Guesthouse, is a short drive to the north-east and also overlooks the Macdonald River.
 True to the day’s historic theme, the lodge is set within one of Australia’s oldest Catholic churches, a glorious sandstone building restored with steel, recycled wood and glass.
 While the sun lingers, dive into the pool (fashioned from a cement water tank) before getting ready for dinner.